Stone (unit): Elsewhere

-The use of the stone in the British Empire was varied.
+The use of the stone in the former British Empire was varied.
 In Canada for example, it never had a legal status.

 Shortly after the United States declared independence, Thomas Jefferson, then Secretary of State, presented a report on weights and measures to the U.S. House of Representatives.
 Even though all the weights and measures in use in the United States at the time were derived from English weights and measures, his report made no mention of the stone being used.
 He did, however, propose a decimal system of weights in which his "[decimal] pound" would have been 9.375 oz and the "[decimal] stone" would have been 5.8595 lb.

 Before the advent of metrication, units called "stone" (Stein; steen; kamień) were used in many northwestern European countries.
 Its value, usually between 3 and 10 kg, varied from city to city and sometimes from commodity to commodity.
 The number of local "pounds" in a stone also varied from city to city.
 During the early 19th century, states such as the Netherlands (including Belgium) and the South Western German states, which had redefined their system of measures using the kilogramme des Archives as a reference for weight (mass), also redefined their stone to align it with the kilogram.

 This table shows a selection of stones from various northern European cities:

 Metric stone

-In the Netherlands, where the metric system was adopted in 1817, the pond (pound) was set equal to half? a kilogram, and the steen (stone), which had previously been 8 Amsterdam pond (3.953 kg), was redefined as being 3 kg.
+In the Netherlands, where the metric system was adopted in 1817, the pond (pound) was set equal to half a kilogram, and the steen (stone), which had previously been 8 Amsterdam pond (3.953 kg), was redefined as being 3 kg.
 In modern colloquial Dutch, a pond is used as an alternative for 500 grams or half a kilogram, while the ons is used for a weight of 100 grams, being 1/5 pond.